Responsibility &

 We support the development of local recycling streams which can handle highly recyclable materials such as polypropylene and mono-material films.

-Finding an end-user for polypropylene and developing infrastructure to sort films at the recycling facilities is a key pathway to improving the circularity of our recycling systems in the US.
+Finding an end-user for polypropylene and developing infrastructure to sort films at the recycling facilities is a key pathway to improving the circularity of our recycling systems in the U.S.

-Our challenge is to work with suppliers to develop and source a mono-layered film in parallel to the development of the recycled waste stream in the US.
+Our challenge is to work with suppliers to develop and source a mono-layered film in parallel to the development of the recycled waste stream in the U.S.

 We want to close the loop on plastic.
 About 50% of our plastic packaging is currently widely recyclable**and we’re working hard towards increasing that.
 To get there, we’re working with our suppliers to develop alternatives and updating our on pack labeling to contain clear instructions on recyclability.